 So how are wealth managers different from others you’ll encounter in the financial services industry?
 Here’s a quick summary of the differences of each resource.

-- Traditional financial advisors, sometimes referred to as stockbrokers, focus primarily on investment strategy and asset allocation.
-Most also provide some upfront financial planning, which is usually somewhat limited.
+Traditional financial advisors, sometimes referred to as stockbrokers, focus primarily on investment strategy and asset allocation.
+Most also provide upfront financial planning, which is usually limited in scope.

 Do You Need Wealth Management?